-The Group Insurance Board oversees certain benefit programs including the group life insurance program.
 ETF was created to manage employee benefit programs for participating state and local government employees.
 Under s.
 40.03, Wis.
 Stats., the 13-member ETF Board is responsible for the overall direction and oversight of ETF.
-In addition to the ETF Board, the 11-member Group Insurance Board is responsible for setting policies and overseeing administration of certain programs, including the group life insurance program.
-The 2019 Group Insurance Board members are shown in the Appendix and include:
+In addition to the ETF Board, the 11-member Group Insurance Board is responsible for setting policies and overseeing administration of the Group Health Insurance, Group Life Insurance, Employee Reimbursement Accounts/Commuter Benefits (ERA/CB), and the Income Continuation Insurance programs.
+The 2022 Group Insurance Board members are shown in the Appendix and include:

-- the Governor, or designee; - the Administrator of the Division of Personnel Management in the Department of Administration, or designee; - the Attorney General, or designee; - the Secretary of the Department of Administration, or designee; - the Commissioner of Insurance, or designee; - a member appointed by the Governor; - an insured participant in the Wisconsin Retirement System (WRS) who is a teacher and is appointed by the Governor; - an insured participant in the WRS who is not a teacher and is appointed by the Governor; - an insured participant in the WRS who is a retired employee and is appointed by the Governor; - an insured participant who is an employee of a local unit of government and is appointed by the Governor; and - the chief executive or member of the governing body of a local unit of government that is a participating employer in the WRS and is appointed by the Governor.
+- the Governor, or designee; - the Administrator of the Division of Personnel Management in the Department of Administration (DOA), or designee; - the Attorney General, or designee; - the Secretary of DOA, or designee; - the Commissioner of Insurance, or designee; - a member appointed by the Governor; - an insured participant in the Wisconsin Retirement System (WRS) who is a teacher and is appointed by the Governor; - an insured participant in the WRS who is not a teacher and is appointed by the Governor; - an insured participant in the WRS who is a retired employee and is appointed by the Governor; - an insured participant who is an employee of a local unit of government and is appointed by the Governor; and - the chief executive or member of the governing body of a local unit of government that is a participating employer in the WRS and is appointed by the Governor.